 Chicken Pot Pie Bubble Up

-This Bubble Up Chicken Pot Pie brings together all the yummy flavors of a classic chicken pot pie but with a fun and easy bubble-up casserole twist.
+This casserole brings together all the yummy flavors of a classic chicken pot pie but with a fun and easy bubble-up casserole twist.

-Perfect for busy weeknights because it uses staples you might already have in the pantry or you can quickly grab all the ingredients from the store on the way home.
+It’s perfect for busy weeknights because it uses pantry staples you already have in the pantry or you can quickly grab from the store on the way home.

 Speaking of biscuits, I love to use them in my French onion chicken casserole and my Pillsbury biscuits and gravy casserole recipes.
 Try them soon!